thaysom22/gitpod-full-template-dec2020/README.md

 * An activity that is easy to learn and undertstand how to engage with without much teacher instruction/intervention.

-How project satisfies these teacher goals:
+How project will satisfy these teacher goals:

 * The game has a head-to-head competitive format to engage learners.
 * Keeps track of performance of players in the game by measuring rate at which they chose the optimum expression and players are informed of their performance rating after each selection.